Toe Nash: Biography

 In lieu of a high school education, Nash went to work in his cousin's sugar cane fields at age 16 along with his father.
 He played in exhibitions against local high schools and in a semi-professional baseball league, and attended an open tryout for the Pittsburgh Pirates.
 At the age of 18, Latino found Nash playing in this semi-pro league, known as the Sugar Cane League, featuring amateurs and ex-minor leaguers.
 In a game in Tangipahoa, the scout witnessed Toe hitting 400 ft home runs from both sides of the plate, and throwing 93 mph from the mound.
 The Devil Rays brought Nash to their minor league camp in Princeton, West Virginia, for a workout in front of scouting director Dan Jennings.
 Nash pitched in the high 80s, topping out at 95 mph.
 He also hit towering home runs, drawing comparisons to Yankee legend Babe Ruth for his power.
-After Nash went undrafted in the 2000 Major League Baseball Draft, the Devil Rays signed him for a $30,000 signing bonus.
+After Nash went undrafted in the 2000 Major League Baseball Draft, the Devil Rays signed him for a $30,000 (equivalent to $56,441.81 in 2025) signing bonus.
 He was assigned to their fall instructional league, where he played in the outfield alongside Josh Hamilton and Carl Crawford.
 Nash's agent, Larry Reynolds, introduced Nash to his brother Harold Reynolds, an ESPN analyst and former major league infielder, who invited him to a baseball camp in Los Angeles in February 2001.
 There, Nash worked out with MLB players, including Tony Gwynn, Barry Bonds, Eddie Murray, and Alvin Davis.
 Harold Reynolds also discussed Nash on television.
 Officials from other organizations felt that the story reminded them of the hoax of Sidd Finch.